qmuntal/stateless/README.md

 Most standard state machine constructs are supported:

+ * Support for states and triggers of any comparable type (int, strings, boolean, structs, etc.)
  * Hierarchical states
  * Entry/exit events for states
  * Guard clauses to support conditional transitions